Interview Question: "How Did You Manage a Problem Employee?"

 Examples of the Best Answers

 At my previous job, I had an employee who was consistently late when competing tasks, which slowed down the entire department.
-I spoke to her in privateand provided her with a warning, including a deadline for improvement.
-When I saw no improvement, I spoke to Jane again and let her know that I would be reporting her to Human Resources, and gave her another deadline for improvement.
+I spoke to her in private and gave her a warning, including a deadline for improvement.
+When I saw no improvement, I spoke to Jane again and let her know that I would be reporting her to Human Resources.
+I also gave her another deadline for improvement.
 This was the employee’s final deadline.
 Happily, after a three-week period, she was completing her tasks in a timely fashion.
 Not only was the problem solved, but her increased productivity helped the department complete projects ahead of schedule.

-Why It Works: This answer points to a real success story—the turnaround is significant and so positive.
+Why It Works: This answer points to a real success story: The turnaround is significant and very positive.
 The response also shows the candidate's style.
 Rather than yelling or shaming the employee, the candidate helped them see the problem on their own.

 Why It Works: Some managers would have gone straight to a warning, but this candidate shows a willingness to engage with employees and really understand their motivations.
 Showing a management style is part of a good response, as is having a positive outcome.